Thomas Joseph Wynne: Photography

 In 1867 Wynne established a photography studio at his shop in Castlebar and the quality of his photographs suggest he may have received formal training in photography but not further information is known.
 Wynne did a variety of types of photography including studio portraits, commissions, event photography including weddings and sports events, and photographs of urban and rural life.
 He sold individual print photographs as well as albums.

 By 1877, Wynne's photography business was sufficiently successful that he advertised for a "photographic artists" to act as an assistant to his photographic business.
 In the advertisement, Wynne listed himself as "photographer, stationer, bookseller, and general newsagent."
 Wynne employed various assistants for colouring photographs and also trained at least three of his children in photography—including one of his daughters—but ultimately took most of the Wynne studio photographs himself.
 Possibly unusually for the time, in June 1887, Wynne advertised a situation vacant for a "a Lady having good knowledge of Retouching and Spotting."

-In late September 1884, Wynne was advertising "splendid photos" of the wreck of the gunboat HMS Wasp, which had sank on reefs near Tory Island, off the north-west coast of County Donegal, with the death of 52 crew members.
+In late September 1884, Wynne was advertising "splendid photos" of the wreck of the gunboat HMS Wasp, which had sunk on reefs near Tory Island, off the north-west coast of County Donegal, with the death of 52 crew members.

 Wynne died on 26 October 1893, aged 55, in Castlebar and is buried in the old churchyard in the town.
 He left his estate to his second wife Margaret and it is believed she carried on the stationary side of the business after his death.